 Students must officially withdraw by notifying Student Services.
-Classes can be dropped at the Student Services Office, on the Web, or by calling (360) 417-6340.
-Informing the instructor alone does not constitute a drop/withdrawal.
-Non-payment of tuition and/or non-attendance does not constitute a drop/withdrawal.
+Classes can be dropped at the Student Services Office, online through the ctcLink student portal, or by calling (360) 417-6340.
+Informing the instructor alone and/or non-attendance/lack of participation does not constitute a drop/withdrawal.

 How the Date of Withdrawal is Determined

 The date of withdrawal used to determine whether or not a student owes a repayment of financial aid funds and the amount of the repayment is determined by: